uipath-certification/uipath-certification.github.io/_posts/2020-9-9-rpa-characteristics-of-a-UiPath-Robot.md

 layout: answered-question
 author: Serge
 title: What describes a characteristic of a UiPath Robot Question
-blurb: What describes a characteristic of a UiPath Robot?
+blurb: Which of the following best describes the characteristic of a UiPath Robot?
 Don't let this horrible UiPath Certification Question confuse you!
-difficulty: 6
+difficulty: 8
 objective: 1.2 Identify and describe the different types of robots, i.e., attended versus unattended robots
 canonical:
 ---

-Question:  What describes a characteristic of a UiPath Robot?
+Question:  Which one of the following statements about UiPath Robots is true?

  - [ ] &nbsp;  Standard robots can work on both standard machines and templates
- - [ ] &nbsp;  No specific permission is required for the user to create a robot
+ - [ ] &nbsp;  Any user who can log into Orchestrator can create or delete UiPath Robots
- - [X] &nbsp;  Only attended and development robots can be floating robots
+ - [X] &nbsp;  Only attended and development robots can be floating robots (In other words, unattened robots cannot be floating robots)
  - [ ] &nbsp;  Robots cannot be deleted even if they do not have any pending or active jobs attached to them

 ## Uipath Cert Question Answer